frickerg/morsebuddy/README.md

 ## Prerequisites

-Morsebuddy has been tested on Mac OS (Mojave and above) as well as on Linux Mint 18+.
+Morsebuddy has been tested on Mac OS Catalina as well as on Linux Mint 18.
 If you want to update the sox driver automatically, a preinstalled apt or brew package manager is mandatory.
 You can also update sox in other UNIX based distros by installing sox manually over your own package manager.

 The sox package is not mandatory to run the program, but the auditive feedback you get with it makes the program infinite times more fun and is therefore dearly recommended!